IsHacker003/AdDroid_adware/README.md

 ## Compiling
 The APK can be compiled normally using Android Studio.
 The app uses test ads, if you want to show real ads then replace the `AD_UNIT_ID` variable inside `MainActivity.kt` with your own interstitial ad unit ID. **Do not use the app for illegal purposes**.

+## Ad blockers
+When the app is not able to connect to `googleads.g.doubleclick.net` to load the ad due to an ad blocker app, firewall or DNS service, the main service (AdsService.kt) is killed, so that empty popup windows are not displayed.
+Instead, another service (AdblockBypassService.kt) is started, which tries to load the ad every second.
+The second the ad blocker has been disabled, this service loads the ad and starts the main service again, causing the ads to appear.